 - Use a pointed shovel to stab each bag so the wide side opens.
 Then simply pick up the bag on either end and dump out the contents.

-- Do not mound mulch around tree trunks like a volcano.
+- Do not mound the mulch around tree trunks like a volcano.
 Mulch touching these parts can kill trees and shrubs.

 - Use reserve bags to provide even coverage in corners, around sprinkler heads, along the lawn edge and beneath smaller plants to finish up.